Addressing Wood Flooring Heating Issues: A Comprehensive Guide

 Now that we understand the relationship between wood and heat, let’s explore the most common heating issues that homeowners encounter with wooden flooring.

-One common heating issue with wooden flooring is the appearance of gaps and cracks, especially during the colder months when indoor heating is in use.
+One common heating issue is the appearance of gaps and cracks with wooden flooring, especially during the colder months when indoor heating is in use.
 As the wood absorbs the heat, it expands, but as it cools, it contracts, creating gaps.

 Cupping and crowning are deformities in wood flooring caused by changes in moisture content and temperature.
 Cupping is when the edges of the board rise higher than its centre, while crowning is the opposite.
 These issues can be exacerbated with improper heating.